Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Separate probes

-enteral probe
+enteral tube

 Total: